Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Introduction

-and by $C_{ns}^+(p)$ its normaliser. \begin{theorem}[Zywina] Suppose that $\rho_{E,p}$ is not surjective for a non-CM elliptic curve $\faktor{E}{\Q}$ and a prime $p>37$. \begin{itemize} \item If $p \equiv 1 \pmod 3$, then $\operatorname{Im}\rho_{E,p}$ is conjugate to $C_{ns}^+(p)$ in $\operatorname{GL}_2(\F_p)$. \item If $p \equiv 2 \pmod 3$, then $\operatorname{Im}\rho_{E,p}$ is conjugate in $\operatorname{GL}_2(\F_p)$ either to $C_{ns}^+(p)$ or to the group \end{itemize} \end{theorem} This theorem follows from Proposition 1.13 of the unpublished preprint \cite{zywina15}.
-A full proof is available in print as \cite[Proposition 1.4]{lefournlemos21}.
 In their paper \cite{lefournlemos21}, Le Fourn and Lemos studied the case where $\operatorname{Im}\rho_{E,p}$ is conjugate to $G(p)$, ruling out this possibility for all sufficiently large primes: \begin{theorem}[Le Fourn, Lemos {\cite[Theorem 1.2]{lefournlemos21}}] Let $\faktor{E}{\Q}$ be an elliptic curve without complex multiplication.
 If $p>37$ is a prime number such that $\operatorname{Im} \rho_{E,p} \cong G(p)$, then $p < 1.4 \cdot 10^7$ and $j(E) \in \Z$. \end{theorem} In the introduction to \cite{{lefournlemos21}}, the authors describe the difficulties in extending their result to primes smaller than $1.4 \cdot 10^7$.
 In particular, they show that for any prime $p>37$ and elliptic curve $\faktor{E}{\Q}$ without CM for which $\operatorname{Im}\rho_{E,p} \cong G(p)$, we have $\log|j(E)| \le \max\{12000, 7\sqrt{p}\} \le 27000$, which together with the fact that $j(E) \in \Z$ shows that there are only finitely many ($\overline{\mathbb{Q}}$-isomorphism classes of) curves to check.
 However, as they point out, there seems to be no easy way to handle the remaining cases algorithmically.
-For comparison, the proof of the following theorem by Bajolet, Bilu and Matschke \cite{bilu21} relies in part on a computation that took several CPU years. \begin{theorem}[Bajolet, Bilu, Matschke] Let $p \ge 11$ be a prime and let $P \in X_{ns}^+(p)(\Q)$ be a non-CM point such that $j(P) \in \Z$.
-We have $p>100$. \end{theorem} Combining this result with that of Le Fourn and Lemos, we see that the condition on $p$ in Theorem \ref{lefournlemos} can be improved to $100 < p < 1.4 \cdot 10^7$.
-The aim of this article is to deal with the remaining primes and to prove the following simple dichotomy in Serre's uniformity question. \begin{theorem} Let $\faktor{E}{\Q}$ be an elliptic curve without complex multiplication and let $p>37$ be a prime number.
+For comparison, Bajolet, Bilu, and Matschke \cite{bilu21} stated the following claim, whose proof relied in part on a computation that took several CPU years. \begin{claim}[Bajolet, Bilu, Matschke] Let $p \ge 11$ be a prime and let $P \in X_{ns}^+(p)(\Q)$ be a non-CM point such that $j(P) \in \Z$.
+We have $p>100$. \end{claim} Unfortunately, it seems that the proof of this claim contains a gap (see the PhD thesis of the first author \cite[Remark 5.3.10]{furio2025phd} for details).
+Even so, the scale of the computation needed to analyse the primes up to $100$ illustrates how challenging it would be to extend Theorem \ref{lefournlemos} to all primes up to $1.4 \cdot 10^7$ by brute-force calculation alone.
+The aim of this article is to deal with the remaining primes in Theorem \ref{lefournlemos} and to prove the following simple dichotomy in Serre's uniformity question. \begin{theorem} Let $\faktor{E}{\Q}$ be an elliptic curve without complex multiplication and let $p>37$ be a prime number.
 The image of $\rho_{E,p}$ is either $\GL(E[p])$ or the normaliser of a non-split Cartan subgroup of $\GL(E[p])$. \end{theorem}